Trading

 Warehouse Space (if required) | From 25,000 per annum |

-Total setup costs for a straightforward glass bottles trading licence at Dubai South Business Hub typically range between AED 25,000 and AED 45,000 in the first year, depending on visa requirements and facility choices.
+Total setup costs for a straightforward glass bottles trading license at Dubai South Business Hub typically range between AED 25,000 and AED 45,000 in the first year, depending on visa requirements and facility choices.

 Compliance and Regulatory Considerations